 The Real Poop

 You graduated from a toy sewing machine to a full-fledged Singer when you were six years old.
-You've watched every season of “Project Runway” at least three times, and Tim Gunn is one of your heroes.
-You are the acknowledged fashion guru at your high school, and your wardrobe is always absolutely fabulous, dahling.
+You've watched every season of Project Runway at least three times, and Tim Gunn is one of your heroes.
+You're the acknowledged fashion guru at your high school, and your wardrobe is always absolutely fabulous, dahling.
 Y

-Your goal in life is to be a fashion designer, and not just any fashion designer, but a super-duper famous one.
+Your goal in life is to be a fashion designer, and not just any fashion designer, but a super-duper successful one.
 You want to spend your days researching and predicting fashion trends, sketching clothing and/or accessory designs, attending trade and fashion shows, visiting manufacturers to select fabrics and doodads for your creations, and turning your design prototypes into salable final products.

-You'll need an associate's or bachelor's degree in fashion design and work experience—probably acquired through an internship—in the fashion industry.
-You'll have to prove that, not only do you have an artistic vision for wearable design, but that you can translate that image in your head into reality via your skills with needle and thread.
+You'll need an associate's or bachelor's degree in fashion design and work experience—probably acquired through an internship—in the fashion industry (source).
+You'll have to prove that, not only do you have an artistic vision for wearable design, but that you can translate that image in your head into reality via your skills with needle and thread, and not just be able to not stab yourself in the finger all the time.
 You'll need to be able to:

 - Work well with others, be they clients, colleagues, or employers

 - Accept suggestions, advice, and criticism about your designs